icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-csv-parser](https://github.com/tofiqquadri/ngx-csv-parser) - CSV Parser for Angular by Developers Hive.
 * [angular-tag-cloud-module](https://github.com/d-koppenhagen/angular-tag-cloud-module) - With this module, you can generate word clouds / tag clouds.
 * [ngx-lipsum](https://github.com/d-koppenhagen/ngx-lipsum) - Easily use lorem-ipsum dummy texts in your angular app as directive, component or by using a service.
-* [angular-audio-context](https://github.com/chrisguttandin/angular-audio-context) - An Angular wrapper for the Web Audio API's AudioContext.
 * [ngx-parallax-stars](https://github.com/DerStimmler/ngx-parallax-stars) - Angular library to create beautiful stars with parallax effect.
 * [angular-twitter-timeline](https://github.com/mustafaer/angular-twitter-timeline) - Angular Public Twitter Timeline Widget.
 * [ng-parsel](https://github.com/angular-experts-io/ng-parsel) - Parse your Angular code base to JSON abstraction - Great for displaying APIs and running custom analysis.